-1. Suitable specification must be available for procurement of the part to space or military high reliability standards.

-- 2. An approved and surveyed manufacturer must exist and be used. - 3.
-Ideally manufacturer must be QPL or QML listed.
+- 1. Suitable specification must be available for procurement of the part to space or military high reliability standards. - 2.
+An approved and surveyed manufacturer must exist and be used. - 3.
+Ideally manufacturer must be QPL or QML lixed.

-The primary sources of such parts but not limited to, are as follows:
+The primary sources of such parts are as follows:

-- o PROJECT Preferred Parts List - ESA preferred parts list ECSS -Q-60-01A (ESA:PSS-01-603) - ESA/SCC Qualified parts list: www.estec.esa.nl./qcswww/eppl/ - o GSFC Preferred Parts List (Currently PPL21) - NASA Standard Parts List MIL-STD-975M. - Parts successfully meeting the requirement of MIL-I-38535 (RD 29) and the appropriate detail specification, and listed in QML-38535. - Parts successfully meeting the requirements of MIL-H-38534 (RD28) and the appropriate detail spec., and listed in QML-38534.
+PROJECT Preferred Parts List ESA preferred parts list ESA:PSS-01-603 ESA/SCC Qualified parts list GSFC Preferred Parts List (Currently PPL21) NASA Standard Parts List MIL-STD-975M.

+Parts successfully meeting the requirement of MIL-I-38535 (RD 29) and the appropriate detail specification, and listed in QML-38535.

+Parts successfully meeting the requirements of MIL-H-38534 (RD28) and the appropriate detail spec., and listed in QML-38534.

 Note 1 All parts procured to specifications defined and listed in MIL-STD-975M.
 Sections 2 & 3 are considered acceptable whether listed in MIL-STD-975 or not.
 (Ref.
-MIL-STD-975M for extract from MIL-STD-975 Sections 2 & 3 specifications and definitions).
+Appendix A for extract from MIL-STD-975 Sections 2 & 3 specifications and definitions).